 Creates a quantity representing the composition of a phase [weight-fraction].

-• phase - The name of the phase, use ALL_PHASES to choose all stable phases static gibbs_energy_of_a_phase(phase, use_ser)

-• component - The name of the component, use ALL_COMPONENTS to choose all components
+- phase The name of the phase, use ALL_PHASES to choose all stable phases - component The name of the component, use ALL_COMPONENTS to choose all components static dynamic_viscosity(phase)

 A new CompositionOfPhaseAsWeightFraction object.